MichaelLangbein/tdl2/backend/data/wiki/programming/rails.md

 ## Active Storage
 Metadata stored in 3 tables.
-Create those with `./bin/rails active_storage:install`.
+Create those with `rails active_storage:install`.
 Configuration of which storage-engine to use is defined in `config/storage.yml`.